Silicon Valley Bank

 Whether to hedge interest rate risk on the held-to-maturity bond portfolio or maintain unhedged positions as rates began rising rapidly in 2022.

-The analysis below was produced from the pre-decision document only — no hindsight.
+The analysis below was produced from the pre-decision document only.
+No hindsight.
 This is what the platform would have surfaced if it had been running in 2022-01-27.

 “SVB's Q4 2021 earnings commentary emphasized the bank's strategy of investing incoming deposits into high-quality long-duration agency MBS and Treasuries with the expectation that its tech/VC deposit base would remain stable.
 Hedging of interest-rate risk on the held-to-maturity portfolio was explicitly described as unnecessary given the rate outlook.
 The bank operated without a Chief Risk Officer for eight months in 2022.”